ProfDrLuigi/Haxial-KDX/README.md

     drwx------ 2 pi pi 4096 Apr 12 14:58 'Admin Dropbox [DB]'
     drwx------ 2 pi pi 4096 Apr 12 14:58 'Uploads [UL]'
     drwx------ 2 pi pi 4096 Apr 12 14:58 'Software'

+If needed you can now symlink the Downloads folder to another place on your harddisk.

 Client: